danjonweb/DataVis-Team88Project/DestExploreUI/README.md

 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 #### To confrim your are ready
 Typing the following two commands into terminal should return version numbers.
-Note that Version 10.12.0 EXACTLY is required
+Note that Node version 10.12.0 EXACTLY is required
 ```
 node -v
 v10.12.0